webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - provide the necessary artifacts and support to help them.
   - monitor and reinforce adoption.
   - ![organizational change management](img/ocm.PNG)
-- **Organizational Change Mnangement: Training, New Knowledge Base, New Process, Communication, Documentation, Ensure Adoption, Reinforce Adoption Over Time**
+- **Organizational Change Management: Training, New Knowledge Base, New Process, Communication, Documentation, Ensure Adoption, Reinforce Adoption Over Time**
   - Training: learn how to use deliverable.
   - New Knowledge Base: info about deliverable.
   - New Process: processes are updated to reflect current deliverable.
 Processes are documented instructions that describe how to complete tasks.